JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code prints the number of and the lists of its arguments
+This code prints the resultof the addition of all arguments